hyperflow-wms/hyperflow/README.md

 * Look at example functions invoked from workflow tasks in the `functions` directory

 ##Workflow model
 HyperFlow provides simple yet expressive abstractions for constructing a workflow.
+Basically there is only one abstraction in HyperFlow: a workflow **Task**.
+A task has:
+* **Input ports** which consume signals,
+* **Output ports** which emit signal,
-Basically there is only one abstraction: a **Task**.
-A task has **Input ports**, **Output ports**, and a **Function** which is invoked from the task and is supposed to transform inputs into outputs.
-The input ports consume signals, while the output ports emit them.
-Two types of signals are distinguished: **data signals** which denote a data flow and carry additional information about data elements (such as name, type, path to a file, an URI, or simply a value), and **control signals** which only are present or not, and are associated with no additional information except for a name.
-A workflow is simply a set of tasks connected through ports.
+* a **Function** is invoked from the task which transform data inputs into data outputs.

+Imprtantly, two types of signals are distinguished:
+* **data signals** which denote a data flow between tasks and carry additional information about data elements (such as name, type, path to a file, an URI, or simply a value);
+* **control signals** which only are present or not, and are associated with no additional information except for a name and id.

+A workflow is simply **a set of tasks connected through ports**.

 This simple abstraction provides a workflow model sufficient to express many data and control flow patterns (including loops) thanks to one additional element: a **task Type**.
-The task type determines how exactly the inputs are processed, when and how many times the function is invoked etc.
+The task type determines task inner "dynamics", i.e. the way how exactly the inputs are processed, when and how many times the function is invoked etc.

 Study this [simple example](https://github.com/balis/hyperflow/wiki/First-workflow) for a quick introduction to workflow types and workflow format.